 \section{Conclusion}

-Speculative decoding's efficiently hinges on the draft model's approximation to the target model.
+Speculative decoding’s efficiently hinges on the draft model’s approximation to the target model.
 We introduce an online speculative method that continuously enhances the draft model based on varying data distributions.
-Experiments on both synthetic and real data demonstrate that online speculative decoding swiftly adapts to new data distributions, significantly enhancing token acceptance.
+Experiments on both synthetic and real data demonstrate that online speculative decoding swiftly adapts to new data distributions, significantly enhancing token acceptance rate.